Etsy: My Top 5 Shops

 Benitta Moko (Tel Aviv, Israel): In continuing with my dainty gold pieces, I actually discovered these ear crawlers while sleuthing for the fashion section of this Bachelor recap.
 I fell in love with their low profile to high impact ratio and ordered them immediately.
 I wear these a lot—along with the cuffs that can come as a set—and get compliments every time.

 Given the daintiness of the jewelry I wear and the fact that it’s easy to forget I’m wearing it, I try whenever possible to opt for gold filled pieces over gold plated—if I hop in the shower or go swimming, I don’t have to stress about my gold looking crappy over time.
-I love how Benitta Moko’s pieces have stood up despite daily wear, how they look expensive, and overall the bang for buck here is excellent.
+I love how Benitta Moko’s pieces have stood up despite daily wear and how they look expensive.
+The bang for buck here is excellent.

 Fabulous Style Design (Częstochowa, Poland): No Etsy roundup would be complete without including the shop behind one of my favorite finds ever: my wedding veil!
 As I said in my Wedding Recap: What I Wore post, I searched high and low for veils in New York’s many bridal stores but quickly found them to be absurdly overpriced for what they are, simply because the word “bridal” was involved.